Dr. Johnny Fever: Casting

 The role of Dr. Johnny Fever was originally intended for Richard Libertini, but he became unavailable.
 Howard Hesseman was known to WKRPs production company, MTM Enterprises, from his recurring guest role as Mr. Plager on MTM's The Bob Newhart Show.
 He was originally considered for the role of Herb Tarlek, but when he read the pilot script, he decided that Johnny was the part he really wanted.
 He was particularly suited for the part because he had actually been a disc jockey at one time, and he brought some of his experience to the character of Johnny -- including picking most of the songs that Johnny played on the show.
-Also, Hesseman had played wacky hippies before in Dragnet and in the film Billy Jack, and later played an ex-hippie DJ in a series of three episodes of That '70s Show.
+Also, Hesseman had played wacky hippies before in Dragnet and in the film Billy Jack.
 Hesseman was also cast as a DJ in the second season, first episode of the 1975 TV show Switch titled "Pirates of Tin Pan Alley".